zmsp/thelovebytesus/_pages/about.md

 Zobairto learned a lot of lessons from his mistakes, and he encourages others to learn from them and move forward quickly.

 And thank you for reading up to this point taking a part of my journey. :)

+## How can you follow us?
+Check out the follow button or the footer at the bottom of this site.
+We will be maintaining
+* Instagram
+* Twitter
+... and more...